gagan-at-code/Operating_System/lab_2/readme.md

     if (pipe(fd) == -1) {
         /*
         create a pipe.
-The array fd is used to return 2 file descriptors referring to the end of the pipe fd[0] referes to the read end of the file, and fd[1] refers to the write end of the file.
+The array fd is used to return 2 file descriptors referring to the ends of the pipe. fd[0] refers to the read end of the file, and fd[1] refers to the write end of the file.
 Data written to the write end of the pipe is buffered by the kernel until it is read from the read end of the pipe.

         pipe(fd) returns -1 on failure